Cloth-Foundation/Cloth/GOVERNANCE.md

 ## 3. Core Contributors

-Core contributors are trusted developers with write access to the Loom repository.
+Core contributors are trusted developers with write access to the Cloth repository.
 They are responsible for:

 - Reviewing and merging pull requests
 - Triaging bugs and feature requests